Export / Import

 Migrating Settings into Production

 The primary purpose is to permit you to migrate dbFront configuration from one environment to another.
 This could be used to migrate Development settings into Production.

 - Before migrating the settings you should first migrate the database structure changes.
-NOTE: dbFront has a basic ability to detect and recreate missing database structures, but it is best to use your own server specific tools to migrate the database structure changes.
+NOTE: dbFront has a basic ability to detect and recreate missing database structures, but it is best to use your server-specific tools to migrate the database structure changes.

 - When migrating the dbFront configuration be sure to exclude the exporting or importing of data.

 One purpose is to allow you to migrate your database setup, structure, and data to a different server type or role.
 For example, you can migrate an Oracle Database to a SQL Server database.
 Or a SQL Server database to a MySQL database.
 Any combination will work.

 The Export / Import will give you instructions for creating any missing structures after which it will load the data and settings.
 Note: dbFront will only recreate database structures that it directly uses such as:

 It is possible to use the export process as a database-agnostic backup for smaller databases but it will be slower than a regular database backup and it won't contain important database schema objects such as Views, Triggers or Stored Procedures.